ssd-tutorials/in-line-update/README.md

-# in-line-update
+# In-line record update with jQuery and PHP
-Exercise files for the course
+Exercise files for the course **In-line record update with jQuery and PHP**